weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 3. Apply the target/&lt;target name&gt;-gitops-runtime.yaml to the cluster
     1. Which is pointing at the main branch and therefore the application won’t be automatically deployed
 4. When PR is approved and merged, gitops runtime from the previous step will deploy the &lt;app name&gt;-gitops-runtime.yaml which will deliver the app to the cluster.
-    1. If wego has been configured to commit to the main branch or specified `none` as the wego repo, this step will be unnecessary
+    1. If the user configured wego to commit to the main branch or specified `none` as the wego repo, this step will be unnecessary
 5. GitOps runtime engages to deliver the WeGOApp to the cluster

 The operations against the GitServer will be performed using the users credentials from the machine where `wego app add` is executed.
 In future phases, we will require SSH keys and/or API tokens stored as secrets within the cluster to perform these operations.